9 L-Glutamine Benefits For Your Health & Its Sources

 5. Enhances Athletic Performance

 We already saw how glutamine could prevent muscle catabolism and improve the levels of HGH – and these factors improve athletic performance as well.
-In addition, glutamine also enhances glycogen storage and hydrates muscle cells – and this further proves to be beneficial to athletes.
+In addition, glutamine also enhances glycogeni XA polysaccharide formed due to excess glucose in the body which serves as stored energy in animals. storage and hydrates muscle cells – and this further proves to be beneficial to athletes.

 6. Boosts Immunity